mge-engine/mge/index.md

 # MGE

-Welcome to the project pages of MGE, which are work in progress
+Welcome to the project pages of MGE, which are in its infancy and much work in progress

 ## Documentation